MostlyEmre/hnn/README.md

 ## What did I do?
 What will I do?

 - [x] Automatically hide deleted comments that are still on the API.
-- [ ] Login to favorite and see your favorites.
 - [ ] Favorite posts.
 - [ ] Pagination.
 - [ ] Sort the comments either by their children count or karma or something.